Grow Back Stronger

 Treasurer

-Kathy has been active on the Wes Community Board since 2011, as a founding member.
+Kathy has been active on the WES Community Board since 2011, as a founding member.
 She has experience guiding students as a Naturalist for both the WES Day field trip program, serving grades K through 4, and the WES Residential program serving grades 5 and 6.
 Kathy is enthusiastic about science, curiosity and community.
 In addition to her passion for hiking through the hills, she also enjoys painting landscapes.

 Kathy holds a B.S. in Environmental Biology from Humboldt State University and is a certified California Naturalist by the University of California.